TheIvanP/plotly-dash-examples-pub/README.md

-# plotly-dash-examples-pub
+# plotly-dash-examples

-dash and plotly examples
+examples of plotly and dash